|

 are introduced to the very fundamental and easy approach of the

-study books initially use the easier learn-by-finger numbers approach
+books initially use the easier learn-by-finger numbers approach

 to orient the student to note values, direction of the musical "phrase"